As part of the Neighbourhood Plan process. the Parish Council was required to assess the potential sites for housing development in our parishes.

 Other development sites put forward in response to the Neighbourhood Plan Survey

-As part of the Neighbourhood Plan Survey we issued our own “call for sites” to landowners with a site in the parish which might be available for development in the years up to 2030 and which they would like to be considered as part of the Neighbourhood Plan process.
+As part of the Neighbourhood Plan Survey the Parish Council issued our own “call for sites” to landowners with a local site which might be available for development in the years up to 2030 and which they would like to be considered as part of the Neighbourhood Plan process.
 Two sites were put forward:

 - Land adjacent to El Ashere, Wye Road leading to Kempes Corner, Boughton Aluph